 - Pricing – I was surprised to see ongoing presentations about how to get agencies off hourly rates and onto something more creative.
 Tenato hasn’t used hourly rates since 1997, but this seems to be the norm in the U.S. They brought out an excellent keynote presenter, Ron Baker, to talk about pricing for the industry, and he said all the same things we always tell our professional services clients; however, he wasn’t a marketing consultant himself, but a former accountant.
 It was very evident that none of the marketing/advertising consultants in the room did any consulting on pricing for their clients.
 It made me feel good that we were far ahead of the curve on this point, and that strategic consulting regarding pricing was already a part of our offering.

 In summary, it looks like the US marketing/agency sector is beginning to come around (at least somewhat) to Tenato’s way of thinking.
-Kind of feels good to know we’re a couple steps down this road further!
+Kind of feels good to know we’re a couple steps further down this road!